NillionNetwork/nilvm/docs/node_onboarding/README.md

 This document describes how to onboard a nilVM node onto one of the networks listed below.

 > [!IMPORTANT]
-> Onboarding is currently invite-only and closed to new operators.
+> Onboarding for the below networks is invite-only and currently closed to new operators.

 ## Choose a Network